IsaqueCouto/R_Wine_dataCleaning-Exploration/README.md

 - Cluster Graph with 3 levels to see if the year the wine was made impacted the price.

+- Final results after analysis is that the year did not impact the price.
+There were very cheap old wine as well as expensive and newer made wines that were both cheap, expensive and moderatly priced.

 ```
 #Cluster Year and Price